-As temperatures begin to drop and the darker nights draw in, you may have already thought about the additional expense of the winter months.
-Between covering the cost of the festive season and the sharp increase in fuel bills across the colder months, getting on top of your finances now can save you big in the long term.
+When the temperature begins to drop, it might be time to think about the additional expenses associated with the winter months.
+Between covering the cost of the festive season and the sharp increase in fuel bills across the colder months, getting on top of your finances during winter can save you big in the long term.

 Here are our top saving tips to help you manage your money more effectively this winter: